qvest-digital/lib-compose/composition/README.md

 There are two forms of includes and a syntax for variable replacement.

 #### Variables
-The UI-Service has to replace Variables by the corresponding path out of the global meta data.
+The UI-Service has to replace variables by the corresponding path out of the global meta data.
-If the variable name contains a '.', at first, it is tried to match the full path as one string, after that, it is tried to travese a tree of maps.
+If the variable name contains a '.', at first, it is tried to match the full path as one string, after that, it is tried to traverse a tree of maps.

 Example:
 ```